thesofproject/sof-docs/getting_started/index.rst

 *****************************************

-Intel platforms rely on different versions of DSP and audio hardware interfaces, the following sections provide hints for integrators and users when 'audio is broken'
+Intel platforms rely on different versions of DSP and audio hardware interfaces.
+The following sections provide hints for integrators and users when audio components are not working properly or are broken.

 .. toctree::
    :maxdepth: 1